uxai/non-profit-bloggers/README.md

 We will prioritize blogs on the list by those who also do not require cookies, and have minimal to know data tracking.

 Want to get on the list?
-Simply create a PR or new issue with the title of your blog and link for review.
+Simply create a PR or new issue with the title of your blog, category and link for review.
 If you find a blog in the list has gone in the way of ads or extensive tracking, please let me know and I will remove it from the list.

 Happy blogging and reading!